 Please contact us with a question, concern, idea, event request, or prayer request.
 Provide the information below.

 Other contributors and members at the MD Harris Institute include Susan Harding, Dr. Eleanor Henry, and several others.
 Dr. Chad Moutray, Col (Ret) John Venable and Mr. Peter Roff graciously provide material.
-The MD Harris Institute also uses sermons from the late Reverend Richard Harding.

 Supporting the MD Harris Institute